-Endocarditis is the growth of blood clots on the valves and inner walls of the heart.
-They can cause damage to the heart.
-The growths can also break off and block blood flow in other areas of the body such as the brain or lungs.
+Non-infective endocarditis is the growth of blood clots on the valves and inner walls of the heart.
+They can damage the heart.
+The growths can also break off and block blood flow in the brain, lungs, or other areas of the body.

 |Blood Flow through the Heart|